-In the end, who pays the bill for someone’s happiness?
+In the end, who picks up the bill for another person’s happiness?

-Susanne has ordered a baby from India and it is Padma’s task to give birth to it.
-Padma’s son Sani dreams of a pair of football boots and a new ball, but they can only be realized after the baby has arrived.
+Susanne has ordered a baby from India and it’s up to Padma to give birth to it.
+Padma’s son, Sani, dreams of getting a pair of football boots and a new ball.
+But none of this can happen until after the baby has been born.

 TV meteorologist Peter has been taken off the air.
-He’d give anything to be able to stand in front of the weather map again and forecast the arrival of a heatwave.
-Seasons are capricious in the Nordic countries: for six consecutive years, the spring has given way directly to the autumn, without the much-awaited bliss of summer in between.
+He’d give anything to be able to stand in front of the weather map again and read out the weather forecast.
+Seasons in the Nordics are capricious: for six consecutive years, spring has turned into autumn, without the bliss of summer in between.
 Will the seventh spring finally usher in the summer?
-After years of waiting and hoping, will your dreams eventually come true?
+After years of waiting and hoping, will everyone’s dream come true?

-The Seventh Spring is a scorching portrayal of the world where even small choices lead to significant consequences.
-The hopes and fates of seven individuals far from each other are intertwined in a surprising way.
-Planning and yearning, each of them looks expectantly to have their dreams fulfilled, but in the end life surprises them all.
+The Seventh Spring is a scorching portrayal of a world in which even small choices have significant consequences.
+The hopes and fates of seven individuals come together in a surprising way.
+Each of these characters plans and yearns for their dreams to be fulfilled, but in the end life surprises them all.

-Tiina Laitila Kälvemark’s intriguing novel takes the reader to remote corners of the world: from Scottish parks and from Indian surrogacy clinics to luxury homes in Stockholm and to a certain log cabin in Northern Finland.
-The Seventh Spring is a study of greed, of love and of the price of dreams.
-Who will pay the final bill and for whose happiness?
+Tiina Laitila Kälvemark’s intriguing novel takes readers to remote corners of the world: from Scottish parks and Indian surrogacy clinics to luxury homes in Stockholm and a log cabin in northern Finland.
+The Seventh Spring is a study of greed, love and of the price of dreams.
+Who will settle the final bill?

 “Laitila Kälvemark is a master of summarising the essential: the reader can fill in the blanks with their own intuitions.
 Only flashes of the characters are shown, much remains behind the curtain.
 The style is even more compact than that of Lena Andersson, but it is impressive in the same way.
 The reader’s curiosity and interpretation are guided only through hints, but the hints hit you like a sledgehammer.” – Helsingin Sanomat newspaper

-“Laitila Kälvemark’s first novel Karkulahti, which was published the year before last, already revealed the particularly touching way in which the writer views people: realistically but with love – at the same time gloomily and with warmth.
-Amidst all that is ugly and cold, The Seventh Spring also exudes hope and a feeling of anticipation: all of the narrators seem to believe that something better is still ahead.” – Aamulehti newspaper, Finland
+“Laitila Kälvemark’s first novel Of Stones and Silence… revealed the particularly touching way in which the writer views people: realistically but with love – at the same time gloomily and with warmth.
+Amidst all that is ugly and cold, The Seventh Spring also exudes hope and a feeling of anticipation: all of the narrators seem to believe that something better still lies ahead.” – Aamulehti newspaper

-“In Tiina Laitila Kälvemark’s novel, arrows of irony fly in many directions. (…) The Seventh Spring reveals its characters’ pasts in small, stimulating doses.” – Kaleva newspaper, Finland
+“In Tiina Laitila Kälvemark’s novel, arrows of irony fly in many directions… The Seventh Spring reveals its characters’ pasts in small, stimulating doses.” – Kaleva newspaper